Bhat-Gurunandan/ajeeb-goa/markdown/chapter06.md

 [^1]: Mendonça Delio de: Conversions and Citizenry, Goa under the Portugal 1510-1610 P 85

 But it is not true that Christians were always a minority in Goa.
-Even after the New Conquests were annexed to Estado da India, the Christians were the majority.
+Even after the New Conquests were annexed to *Estado da India*, the Christians were the majority.
 The official figures of the Portuguese Census indicate that way back in 1850, Christians comprised 64 per cent of Goa’s population.
 Out of a total of 3.64 lakh population,